top of page

 Trauma therapy helps by:

-• Targeting the root of self-limiting beliefs
+• Targeting the root of self-limiting beliefs.

-• Reducing shame and harsh self-criticism
+• Reducing shame and harsh self-criticism.

-• Rebuilding confidence and self-trust
+• Rebuilding confidence and trust in yourself.

-• Helping you reconnect with your authentic self
+• Helping you reconnect with your authentic self.

-• Supporting clearer decisions in relationships, work, and life
+• Supporting clearer decisions in relationships, work, and life.

-You don’t need to become someone new — you get to come back to yourself.
+You don’t need to become someone new; you get to come back to yourself.

 How Trauma Therapy and EMDR Help Heal Relationship Trauma